namubiru32/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

-file 1;  a function that concatenates two string that will use at most n bytes from src. file 2;  a function that copies a string. file 3; a function that compares two strings
+file 1;  a function that concatenates two string that will use at most n bytes from src. file 2;  a function that copies a string. file 3; a function that compares two strings file 4; a function that reverses the content of an array of integers.